 2. by lump sum - in case of other forms of employment 19% of revenue is taxed

-- online, using the “E-declaration” tool prepared by the Ministry of Finance and available on its website
+- on-line using the e-declaration tool of the Ministry of Finance,

-Please note that the documents are in the Polish language.
+Please note that the forms and on-line systems are in the Polish language.

 If you are planning to set up a foundation, research institute, an association, etc., you should know that this kind of organizations are defined in the Polish law as legal persons.
 That is why they are subject to the Corporate Income Tax Act which imposes a tax on them.
 Though, if their statutory purpose is scientific or scientific and technical activity, they are exempted from the tax.

 The most important (common) of the indirect taxes is the Value-Added Tax (VAT).
 It applies to:

 - supply of goods and services within the territory of Poland,

 - exportation and importation of the goods,